laravel/docs/upgrade.md

 Therefore, if you are defining your own `password.reset` route, you should ensure that it contains a `{token}` parameter in its URI.

+#### New Default Password Length

+**Likelihood Of Impact: Low**

+The new default password length when changing or choosing a password was [changed to be at least eight characters long](https://github.com/laravel/framework/pull/25957).

 <a name="cache"></a>
 ### Cache